 The City of Armadale is your launching pad into a rugged outdoor playground that ranges across the Perth Hills and into the valleys, forests and national parks.

 Cyclists should tackle the Munda Biddi mountain biking trail, and Champion Lakes is the place for top class kayaking, rowing, as well as more cycling, running and walking trails.
 The 1,000km Bibbulmun Track runs through the region and can be chunked down to stretches to suit all energy levels.
 The ‘Mini Bib’ is a one-day hike, aka the Wungong Gorge Walk Trail, that takes you through a spectacular landscape with satisfying views across the coastal plain.
 It’s moderately challenging, so if you’re not up for the whole day, ask Armadale Visitor Centre about tackling a shorter section.

 If you love wrapping yourself in the natural world, an escape to the Perth Hills is definitely for you!
 Breathe in fresh air and views, wander amongst rustling trees and picnic beside rejuvenating the spring waterfalls.
 Take your time, and you’re sure to come across some of the resident kangaroos and colourful native birds among the towering jarrah, marri and gum trees of the national parks.

 Recommended is a self-guided walk to the Sixty Foot Falls, a fairly steep 2km loop that rewards you with beautiful views and the sounds and sight of the crashing waterfall.
 When the weather warms up, you might even take a dip in the rock pool at the foot of Serpentine Falls.

-Amongst some of the iconic Armadale events this spring is Springtime at Araluen, running until 20 September.
+Amongst some of the iconic Armadale events in spring is Springtime at Araluen.
 This is when the famous tulips blanket the grounds alongside native wildflowers in an extraordinary display of colour that makes you want to dance like a spring lamb!